teuk/mediabot_v3/plugins/scripts/COOKBOOK.md

 - Delays are bounded to 1..3600s; reply/notice text is bounded upstream;
-  the topic action targets the originating channel only (300 chars max) and needs the dedicated ALLOW_TOPIC gate on top of apply + ALLOW_IRC.
+  the topic action targets the originating channel only (300 chars max) and needs the dedicated ALLOW_TOPIC gate on top of apply + ALLOW_IRC; the kick action follows the same shape with ALLOW_KICK (IRC nick <= 30, reason
+  <= 120 UTF-8 bytes) and the bridge refuses to kick the bot itself.
 - IRC output requires `ACTION_MODE=apply` **and** `ALLOW_IRC=yes`; in dry-run
   your actions are validated and planned, never applied.
 - Keep IRC-bound text plain ASCII in reference-quality scripts: exotic